jonathanbossenger/dot-com-developer-docs/developer-tools/sftp/04-faqs.md

 By default, your folders and file permissions should be set to 755.
 Changing these settings can break your site.
 You'll also see some [symlinked files](https://wordpress.com/support/symlinked-files-and-folders/) may appear to have different permissions.
 This is normal and cannot be changed.

-## Can I edit my site's wp-config.php file?

-Yes, you can modify your site's `wp-config.php` file.
-We recommend that you do not touch this file unless absolutely necessary.
-If you're not sure if you should make changes, [contact us](https://developer.wordpress.com/docs/support/) before you make a change.

-## Can I edit functions.php?

-For most WordPress.com-provided themes, the functions.php file is [symlinked](https://wordpress.com/support/symlinked-files-and-folders/) and protected.
-This means it cannot be edited.
-However, third-party and manually installed themes allow their functions.php to be changed.

-Please keep in mind that editing or adding untested code to functions.php can crash your site, and changes are often lost when the theme is updated.
-We recommend using plugins such as [Code Snippets](https://wordpress.com/plugins/code-snippets/) if you want to apply any modifications to your site's functions.php file.
-This plugin allows more control and granularity over where these snippets are run, and snippets in the plugin can be easily disabled if something does not go as expected.

 ## Does content uploaded via SFTP count against my site's storage limits?

 Yes, the content you upload via SFTP counts against your site's [storage limits](https://developer.wordpress.com/docs/platform-features/storage/), similar to the content you upload via the [Media Library](https://wordpress.com/support/media/).

-## Can I edit core WordPress files?

-No, you cannot edit core WordPress files or the default WordPress.com themes and plugins.
-These files are essential to keep your site functional.
-They are not editable via SFTP.

 ## I uploaded a plugin using SFTP, but I can't activate it.
 What should I do?